open-telemetry/oteps/text/0156-columnar-encoding.md

   repeated OtlpArrowPayload otlp_arrow_payloads = 2;
 }

-// Enumeration of all the OTLP Arrow payload types currently supported by the OTLP Arrow protocol. enum OtlpArrowPayloadType {
+// Enumeration of all the OTel Arrow payload types currently supported by the OTel Arrow protocol. enum OtlpArrowPayloadType {
   // A payload representing a collection of metrics.
   METRICS = 0;